atomix/atomix/README.md

 **This project is still very much under development and is recommended for testing only**

+This project is being developed as the potential basis of future development of [Vertigo](http://github.com/kuujo/vertigo) - improved cluster and state management.
+This project is also a long way from stability, but I'm making it public in the hopes of it gaining interest, contributions, and particularly reviews from those who are knowledgable about the Raft consensus algorithm.
+Please feel free to poke, prod, and submit changes as necessary.

 ## Table of contents
 1. [Features](#features)
 1. [How it works](#how-it-works)